JKelliher/Campr_Repository/TESTING.md

 10. Select the "Register" link on the header.
 Verify link loads the new user registration page "/register".

 **Expected Results** \
-Each of the following link on the header navagetes to the coresponding page while user is on any of the pages in the web application:
+Each of the following links on the header navagetes to the coresponding page while user is on any of the pages in the web application (Home, :
 1. Campr navigates to "/login"
 2. Hopme navigates to "/home"
 3. About navigates to "/about"